Subscribe to updates

 Open Council Network is an independent organisation.
 We report on Brent and are not the council.
 About us

-The Alcohol and Entertainment Licensing Sub-Committee of Brent Council is scheduled to consider an application for the review of a premises licence for Venue 295.
-The meeting will also address apologies for absence and any declarations of interest from members.
+The Alcohol and Entertainment Licensing Sub-Committee of Brent Council was scheduled to discuss an application for the review of a premises licence for Venue 295, located at 295 Neasden Lane, NW10 1QR.
+This review was initiated by the Metropolitan Police.

-Review of Premises Licence for Venue 295
+Application for Review of Premises Licence at Venue 295

-The primary item scheduled for discussion is an application for the review of a premises licence for Venue 295, located at 295 Neasden Lane, London NW10 1QR.
-This review has been initiated by the Metropolitan Police and is being considered under the provisions of the Licensing Act 20031.
+The primary item scheduled for discussion was an application for the review of the premises licence for Venue 295, 295 Neasden Lane, NW10 1QR, submitted by the Metropolitan Police.
+The grounds for this review were stated as the prevention of crime and disorder.

-1. The Licensing Act 2003 is the primary legislation governing the sale of alcohol, the provision of regulated entertainment, and late-night refreshment in England and Wales.
-It aims to promote the four licensing objectives: the prevention of crime and disorder, public safety, the prevention of public nuisance, and the protection of children from harm.
+1. The Licensing Act 2003 is the primary legislation in England and Wales that governs the sale of alcohol, the provision of regulated entertainment, and late-night refreshment.
+It aims to promote the four licensing objectives.

 Attendees